zht-code/HGTMDA/README.md

 # Quick start
 To reproduce our results:

-1, Download the environment required by HGTMDA
+1, Download the environment required by MHGTMDA
 ```
 pip install pytorch == 1.10.2+cu113
 ```